On this page:

 After reading our advice and tips, ensure you’re fully prepared for that initial meeting with your photographer by reading our follow-up guide, 60 Questions to Ask a Wedding Photographer – Essential Questions and Answers.

 Getting married and on the lookout for a wedding photographer in Edinburgh?
-Message us to discuss our availability!

 Define your style

-Identify your preferred style
+Discover your preferred style.

 Research and get inspired